From lifecycle to business impact

 Most companies are much better at introducing new technologies than retiring them.
 The cost of running unsupported technology can be high.
 Costs of IT outages and data breaches run into the millions.
 At the end-of-life of technology, IT management has to deal with challenges such as integration issues, limited functionality, low service levels, lack of available skills and missing support from vendors.
 The twenty largest technology vendors alone provide over a million different technology products.
 The related information, like lifecycles, can change every single day.

 BDNA’s Technopedia provides a standard catalog with the latest technology product information.
-This information can be fed automatically into LeanIX and serve as the basis for a proactive management of risk from technology obsolescence.
+This information can be fed automatically into LeanIX and serve as the basis for proactive management of risk from technology obsolescence.
 LeanIX supports all steps of the technology risk process with features and out-of-the-box reports.
 Combined with the automated technology data input from Technopedia the formerly tedious technology risk management process becomes easy and fast.